-While a traditional nature journal usually focuses on recording discoveries of animals, plants and the like, a child’s early nature journal could simply feature a few key details about time spent outside.
+While a traditional nature journal usually focuses on recording discoveries of animals, plants and the like, a child’s early nature journal could be as simple as featuring a few key details about their time spent outside.

 For example, while reading my 5-year-old’s nature journal this summer, I quickly discovered his passion for animals.
 No matter what activity we were engaged in, he always shared something about a critter, both in words and pictures.

-- Keep it age appropriate.
+- Keep your expectations age appropriate.
 For example, my 5 year old usually writes a sentence or two and a picture with each entry.
 My 8 year old includes more details in both his text and drawings.

 - Don’t worry about spelling.
 Some kids prefer to sound things out and write the letters accordingly.
 Others may want to copy words from books.
 Still others may ask for help with spelling.
 Go with what works for each individual child and their developmental stage.

 - Use favorite writing instruments.
-Crayons, markers, mechanical pencils, fun erasers – whatever will get your child excited about journalling.
+Crayons, markers, mechanical pencils, fun erasers – get your child excited about journalling.

 - Add photos or found objects.
 After a nature scavenger hunt, for example, you might tape a photo of something your child saw or a feather or leaf he or she found, or after an outing or excursion, photos make a great addition.
 If your are traveling, purchase postcards for each place you visit for your child to record their reflections onto.